Sewing

 sewing yet because literally almost everyone I know had a baby or is

 pregnant.
-I'm thinking either gifts from me to mundane friends or Goth
+I'm thinking either gifts from me to friends or Goth

 baby clothes in non icky pastels.